tivrfoa/tivrfoa.github.io/_posts/2021-06-03-java-jitwatch.md

 **Configuring sources and classes**

-Before loading the log file, it's important to configure the source and classes, eg:
+Before loading the log file, it's important to configure the sources and classes, eg:

 ![JITWatch Configuration](/assets/images/jitwatch-configuration.png)